Back to top

 It consists a mixture of pre-course quiz, participation, group-based assignments (GBA) and End of Course Assessments (ECA).

-Students who do not complete the graduate programmes within the stipulated candidature period will not be eligible for the award of the qualification.
-You may apply to take the remaining courses as part of your personal learning and development via CET pathway.
-Your application will be subjected to the CET admission requirement.
-However, as the candidature period has been exceeded, you will not be awarded the qualification even after taking the courses via CET pathway.
+Students who have not completed their graduate programmes within the stipulated candidature period will not be eligible for the award of the qualification for such graduate programmes.
+Such students however may apply to take, via the CET pathway, the remaining courses which they did not complete under their graduate programmes as part of their personal learning and development .
+Such application will be subjected to the CET admission requirement.
+However, as such students have exceeded the candidature period for their graduate programmes, they will not be awarded the qualification for such graduate programmes even after taking and completing the remaining courses via the CET pathway (“Condition”).

 Back to top